Despite all warnings to the contrary, people absolutely judge a book by its cover—and a man by his style.

 To help you look your best (and make the metric shit-ton of information in this post a little more digestible), the post will be divided into three section.

 If “Spidey sense” is for superheroes who want to detect danger, I’ll show you how to cultivate a dressing sense for men who want to develop dapperness.

-In Section 2 we’ll get into the nitty gritty, and I’ll lay out 27 specific style strategies and tips you can use to dress better and make yourself stand out.
+In Section 2 we’ll get into the nitty gritty, and I’ll lay out a comprehensive list of specific style strategies and men’s dressing tips that you can use to dress better and make yourself stand out.

 And in Section 3, I’ll share strategies you can use to dress well without breaking the bank, by showing you how to dress better on a budget.